 MyShake’s algorithm uses a neural network to decide which motion fits the model of an earthquake and which doesn’t.
 The algorithm is already good at this, and as a MyShake user you’re helping it get even better!

 We are a Licensed Operator for the USGS ShakeAlert® project.
 MyShake delivers ShakeAlert-powered alerts across California and Oregon for magnitude 4.5 or greater quakes to users in the areas of light to severe shaking.
-Lessons learned from this test will enable us to expand earthquake early warnings to other countries around the world.
-This will happen when the number of users in an area is sufficient for MyShake to create accurate warnings and that a public education and training campaign has been developed to inform users how to respond to the warnings for their location.
+Lessons learned from this work may enable us to expand earthquake alerts to other countries around the world.
+This could happen when the number of users in an area is sufficient for MyShake to create accurate alerts and that a public education and training campaign has been developed to inform users how to respond to the alerts for their location.